 - Reduced waste to landfill – the recovery of beverage containers through the container deposit scheme (in 2020–21 over 664 million bottles and cans) means that there is much less waste sent to landfill.

 How many beverage containers are returned and recycled in South Australia?

-South Australia has the highest recovery and recycling of beverage containers of any Australian jurisdiction.
-The return rate for 2018–19 was 76.4%.
-Over 612 million containers (41,372 tonnes) were recovered by collection depots for recycling, resulting in beverage containers making up only 2.8% of litter in SA.
+The return rate for 2020–21 was 76%.
+Over 664 million containers (42,061 tonnes) were recovered by collection depots for recycling, resulting in beverage containers making up only 2.8% of litter in SA.